Enhanced quantum illumination of a lossy target: A sequential interaction model: Model and performance measures

-As shown in Fig.~\ref{fig:2}, an entangled signal–idler photon pair is generated by the photon source (PS).
-The signal photon first propagates through the thermal background, modeled as a highly reflective BS.
-If the target is present, the incident signal interacts not only with the environmental thermal mode but also with the target's intrinsic mode, which may not be in thermal equilibrium with the environment.
-The lossy target is represented by a low-reflectivity BS.
-The modified signal then returns to the measurement device (M), where it is jointly measured with the idler photon retained throughout the above process to infer the presence or absence of the target.
+Now, in the QI protocol, as shown in Fig.~\ref{fig:1a} and Fig.~\ref{fig:2b}, an entangled signal-idler photon pair is generated.
+The annihilation operator of the generated signal is again represented by $a_s$, whereas $a_i$ denotes the idler mode.
+The signal photon propagates through the thermal background, interacts with the target, and undergoes the same sequence of interactions as in the CI protocol.
+The modified signal then returns to the receiver, where it is this time jointly measured with the idler photon retained throughout the above process.